mikelytaev/n-wise/0000-n-wise.md

 #### Attributes
 * `label` - optional attribute, new n-wise name;
-* `metaInfo` - - optional attribute, new n-wise meta-information.
+* `metaInfo` - optional attribute, new n-wise meta-information.

 The transaction MUST be signed by the owner's public key.

 ### NewOwnerTx

-The transaction is intended to transfer owner rights to another user.
+The transaction is intended to transfer the owner role to another user.
 The old owner simultaneously becomes a regular user.

 ```json
 {